jamesyu1/migrants-2020/README.md

-This is a rough datavis project to test out github pages
+This is a datavis project to test out github pages